- iOS 10.3+

 The function’s output is a

-Your vertex function must generate both the position and color values.
-First, use the
+Your vertex function must generate both fields of the output struct.
+Use the

 vertex argument to index into the